OndrejOravec/BIMmanager_g_11/A4/A4_Tutorial.md

     for obj in ifc_model.by_type('IfcProduct'):
         obj_name = obj.Name or ""  # Get the object's name.
         # Determine the element type based on its name.
         if "Interior wall - Wood" in obj_name or "Ext.
-Wall" in obj_name or "Ect.
+Wall" in obj_name or "Ext.
 Wall - 352mm" in obj_name:
             element_type = "Wall"
         elif any(keyword in obj_name for keyword in ["Panel", "Glazed", "glass"]): element_type = "Window"